-Ultimate responsibility for the business rests with the Board.
+The Board has ultimate responsibility over risk management.
 The Board comprises a majority of Non-Executive Directors ("NEDs"), and Executive Directors.
 NEDs are elected annually by the Society's members at the AGM.

 The Board is supported in its activities by five Committees and these committees may, in turn, also be supported by other parties.
+The Society has internal Management Committees that assist some of the Board Committees in exercising their oversight of the Society's operations, processes and reporting.
 The following chart illustrates the broad framework of the Society's system of governance.